In this article, we’re going to look for the best cordless lawn mower.

 That’s where cordless lawn mowers have a big advantage over regular, electric mowers.
 And that is the fact that they’re not limited by the length of a power cord.

-Plus, they don’t emit emissions like petrol mowers.
+Plus, they don’t emit emissions like even the best petrol mowers.

 Why You Might Not Want to Choose a Cordless Mower

 As good as cordless lawn mowers are, they’re not the best choice in some situations.

 If you have large, unruly lawns then a cordless lawn mower might not be the best choice.
 Sure, you won’t be hampered by a power cable but you’ll probably run out of charge before you finish the job.

 This, of course, can be combatted by buying more batteries but that adds to the cost.
 For large lawns, either a petrol mower, a ride on mower would be a better choice.

 If you have small, formal lawns then you might not need a powered mower at all.
 Maybe a simple hand push mower will do?

 And finally, if you’d rather not cut the grass at all you might choose to invest in the best robot mower.
 Program in the settings and it’ll come out and cut the grass automatically without any more input from you.

 Cordless lawn mowers are becoming ever more popular and there are lots of them on the market.
 So many in fact that I can’t possibly review them all.